top of page

 Another big issue with buying products of Amazon is temperature control.
 Supplements and foods generally have a temperature range in which they need to be stored.
 Most Amazon warehouses lack proper climate controls, despite the company's claims.
 When supplements are held at a high temperature and humidity, it can cause them to degrade.
 For example, we keep our warehouse around seventy degrees for this reason.

 Returned products are another big problem.
 Imagine you live in Arizona, and it's summertime.
 You order a probiotic supplement.
 You pick up your order from an Amazon locker and drive home.
 You forget about it and leave it in your car for a few days.
 It gets well over one hundred degrees in that car.
 People were even baking cookies in their cars this summer.
 Now you decide you don’t want to take it anymore and send it back to Amazon.
 That probiotic goes back into inventory and gets sold to someone else, even though the product will be significantly compromised.
-This type of storage issue is why we do not resell or restock any product returns.
+This storage issue is why we do not resell or restock product returns.

 Next up is our personal experience consulting with supplement companies that currently sell on Amazon.
-Many of you may not be aware, but Rooted Nutrition has an extensive consulting division where we help supplement companies comply with FDA and FTC regulations, quality control, product formulation, raw material sourcing, and anything else to do with making a supplement from start to finish.
+Many of you may not be aware, but Rooted Nutrition has an extensive consulting division where we help supplement companies comply with FDA and FTC regulations, quality control, product formulation, raw material sourcing, and anything else related to making a supplement from start to finish.

 Many of these companies that approach us have zero experience in the supplement industry.
 All they know is that selling supplements on Amazon is a great way to make money quickly.
 These companies are coming to us after selling thousands of bottles on Amazon already.